Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Introduction

+Note that many parts of this article overlap with the author's previous article \cite{Cho13b}.
+However, the major difference is that we are using triangulation of $\mathbb{S}^3\backslash (L\cup\{\pm\infty\})$, whereas the previous work used triangulation of $\mathbb{S}^3\backslash L$.
+Therefore, when we proved some properties at \cite{Cho13b}, we first considered the general case and then proceeded to special cases when certain edges or faces of the triangulation are collapsed to vertices.
+(There were so many special cases and it required many unnatural assumptions on link diagrams.)
+However, in this article, the proofs of the general case in \cite{Cho13b} are good enough and this removes almost all technical difficulties of the previous work.
+This is why we develop this new version in this article.}

 Let $\mathcal{T}=\{(w_1,\ldots,w_n)\}$ be the set of solutions\footnote{ We only consider solutions satisfying the condition that, when the potential function is expressed by $W(w_1,\ldots,w_n)=\sum\pm\li(w)+\text{(extra terms)}$, the variables inside the dilogarithms satisfy $w\notin\{0,1,\infty\}$.
-Previously, in \cite{Yokota10} and \cite{Cho11}, these solutions were called {\it essential solutions}.} of $\mathcal{I}$ in $\mathbb{C}^n$.
-In this article, we always assume $\mathcal{T}\neq \emptyset$.
-Then, by Theorem 1 of \cite{Tillmann11}, all edges in the five-term triangulation are essential.
+Previously, in \cite{Yokota10} and \cite{Cho13b}, these solutions were called {\it essential solutions}.} of $\mathcal{I}$ in $\mathbb{C}^n$. {Then, according to the result in \cite{Cho14c}, we know $\mathcal{T}\neq \emptyset$.\footnote{The article \cite{Cho14c} depends on this article, so using $\mathcal{T}\neq \emptyset$ may look illogical.
+However, the proof of it in \cite{Cho14c} relies only on Proposition \ref{pro1} of this article and it does not require the fact $\mathcal{T}\neq \emptyset$.
+Furthermore, all results in this article still work well if we just {\it assume} $\mathcal{T}\neq \emptyset$.}} By Theorem 1 of \cite{Tillmann11}, all edges in the five-term triangulation are essential.
 (Essential edge roughly means it is not null-homotopic.
 See \cite{Tillmann11} for the exact definition.)
-Therefore, using Yoshida's construction in Section 4.5 of \cite{Tillmann10}, for a solution $\bold{w}\in \mathcal{T}$, we can construct a boundary-parabolic representation\footnote{ The solution $\bold{w}\in\mathcal{T}$ satisfies the completeness condition, so $\rho_{\bold{w}}$ is boundary-parabolic.}
+Therefore, for a solution $\bold{w}\in \mathcal{T}$, we can construct a boundary-parabolic representation\footnote{ The solution $\bold{w}\in\mathcal{T}$ satisfies the completeness condition, so $\rho_{\bold{w}}$ is boundary-parabolic.}